Lalo-B/making-a-web-server/README.md

 at once and what determines how much internet data can be sent out from the router? is it a wifi card?

 this is a test?

+this weekend our goal is to finish taking these notes and write it out. from what i understand a web server is super simple to actually code this is more practicing the understanding